isomerpages/govtech-corp/media/technews/_posts/2024-07-30-post-How to tell if it’s a scam: The red flags in scam messages you need to spot.md

 or OTPs over phone calls, emails, or messages that you did not initiate or cannot independently verify.</p>
 <h3>How can we stay safe, then?</h3>
 <p>Scams are getting increasingly sophisticated every day.
-And they’re getting
+And they're getting
 better and better at impersonating companies and the authorities.</p>
 <p>That being said, the first line of defence you can identify a legitimate
-link from the Singapore Government is to look for 'gov.sg' in the URL.
-In the past, some government sites did not all use 'gov.sg', but this is changing.&nbsp;&nbsp;</p>
+link from the Singapore Government is to look for <strong>'gov.sg'</strong> in the URL.
+In the past, some government sites did not all use <strong>'gov.sg'</strong>, but this is changing.&nbsp;&nbsp;</p>
 <p>Another way is to look out for <strong>'go.gov.sg', 'for.sg' or 'for.edu,sg'</strong> in
 the url.
 These shortened links can only be created by public servants, healthcare and education officers respectively, so you can be assured that